PMBio/scdali/README.md

 **scDALI** is intended for the application to single-cell sequencing data such as transcriptome (scRNA-seq) or open-chromatin (e.g. scATAC-seq) measurements.
 At the core is a Beta-Binomial generalized linear mixed-effects model, capturing allelic ratios as a function of the cell state while accounting for Binomial variance and residual overdispersion.
 Here, *cell states* are usually defined based on the total (non-allele-specific) signal.
 Depending on the application, a suitable cell-state definition could be

 - the position along a (pseudo-) temporal trajectory
-- the cell cluster / cell type
+- a cell clustering / cell type annotation
-- the coordinates in a lower dimensional-embedding, such as PCA or UMAP
+- coordinates in a lower dimensional-embedding, for example, as obtained from PCA, UMAP or Variational autoencoder models (e.g. [SCVI](https://scvi-tools.org/) or our [ATAC-seq specific implementation](https://github.com/tohein/tempo)[1])

 scDALI implements three different score-based tests:
 - scDALI-Het - test for heterogeneous (cell-state-specific) allelic imbalance